entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/elastic-kubernetes-service/eks-install.md

     - Add a policy of `AmazonEKS_CNI_Policy`
     - Add a policy of `AmazonEC2ContainerRegistryReadOnly`
     - Add a policy of `ElasticLoadBalancingFullAccess`
+    - Make sure `"Service": "ec2.amazonaws.com"` is in the Trust Relationship to use the same role for Node Group
 4. Go to `Services` and select `Elastic Kubernetes Service`
 5. Create an EKS Cluster
     - Add a cluster name (e.g. `cluster-1`) and click `Create EKS cluster`